The Cookie Jars

 We all know that just because we own a cookie jar, doesn’t mean we have any cookies.

-Our cookie jar could be all empty and sad, setting our friends and neighbors and kids and grandkids and nephews and nieces up for severe disappointment.
+Our cookie jar could be all empty and sad, setting our friends and neighbors and kids and grandkids up for severe disappointment.

 Now let’s think about a savings account.